airbytehq/terraform-provider-airbyte/docs/data-sources/source_paystack.md

 Read-Only:

-- `lookback_window_days` (Number) When set, the connector will always reload data from the past N days, where N is the value set here.
+- `lookback_window_days` (Number) Default: 0
+When set, the connector will always reload data from the past N days, where N is the value set here.
 This is useful if your data is updated after creation.
 - `secret_key` (String) The Paystack API key (usually starts with 'sk_live_'; find yours <a href="https://dashboard.paystack.com/#/settings/developer">here</a>).
-- `source_type` (String) must be one of ["paystack"]
 - `start_date` (String) UTC date and time in the format 2017-01-25T00:00:00Z.
 Any data before this date will not be replicated.